autostars-de/ios-obd-sdk/README.md

 ## What is the OBD cloud
 autostars.de offers an reactive obd sensor cloud which can be used for Car2X integration in your business workflow.
-It provides sensor information from your car and fuses sensor information from the mobile device to a session based reactive stream and provides this information to multiple connected clients.
+It provides sensor information from your car and fuses sensor information from the mobile device to a session based reactive stream and provides this information to multiple connected remote clients.

-All you need to obtain to run vehicle diagnostic and fusion of mobile device sensors or build your own use case is to have a Bluetooth 4.0 BLE obd dongle and an authorization-key for your requests against the cloud.
-Use this SDK to integrate easily with your mobile application and be able to to fully run diagnostic of your car in the web.

 ## Architectural overview
 The following section descriptes the real time streaming flow from your car to the cloud infrastructure.